 The mathematical order of operations is used to determine what order skills and effects are placed in.
 The mathematical order of operations is as follows: 1.)
 Powers and Parenthesis 2.)
 Multiplication and Division 3.)
 Addition and Subtraction.
 Following these (and the above two rules) will allow you to break down even the most complicated of modifiers.
 The only exception is Total Damage modifiers, which is covered below.
 In addition, here are some notes to help solve trickier situations.

-- If a defender has an ability that modifiers Base Damage, you must apply this to the original Base Damage.
+• If a defender has an ability that modifies Base Damage, you must apply this to the original Base Damage.
 This will unfortunately mean you will need to redo your opponent's attacker math before doing the rest of your defender math.
 This should not happen often.

 Total Damage is defined as the damage after attacker modifiers are applied.
 So once you apply all modifiers from the attack, the Total Damage is what you have calculated.